heetah/Final/README.md

 ## Story Synopsis

-SLIDING is a fantastical world where various races, adventures, and legendary tales intertwine.
+_**SLIDING**_ is a fantastical world where various races, adventures, and legendary tales intertwine.
 However, the invasion of evil forces has plunged the kingdom into crisis.
 To save this land, the kingdom has requested _**MUMU**_ to summon the  _**Transcender**_, which is us, to help break the deadlock.

 Now, with courage and mission, players will embark on an adventure alongside a variety of fantastical heroes, working together to defend the peace and tranquility of _**SLIDING**_...

 ## Game Introduction

-By connecting with the data stream, players successfully break through the dimensional barrier, becoming the  _**Transcender**_ in the world of SLIDING.
+By connecting with the data stream, players successfully break through the dimensional barrier, becoming the  _**Transcender**_ in the world of _**SLIDING**_.
 As a  _**Transcender**_, players possess powers that surpass the essence of the world, allowing them to influence its operations.
 However, there are limitations, and they cannot engage in combat directly.

-But fear not, for the powerful SLIDERs will fight alongside players.
-Players can empower SLIDERs through various spells or manipulate the world's laws to save the _**SLIDING world**_ from the encroaching darkness.
-Let us embark on this adventure filled with challenges, reshaping the peace and order of SLIDING together!
+But fear not, for the powerful _**SLIDER**_ will fight alongside players.
+Players can empower _**SLIDER**_ through various spells or manipulate the world's laws to save the _**SLIDING world**_ from the encroaching darkness.
+Let us embark on this adventure filled with challenges, reshaping the peace and order of _**SLIDING**_ together!

 ## Basic Spells (Game Controls)
 | SPELLS | DESCRIBE |